sujaysathya/Automated_Attending_System/README.md

 1) Change all the coordinates that PyAutoGUI uses.
 Refer to `coordinate_finder.py` to find the coordinates which are suitable for you (if you didn't understand any of this, please read the PyAutoGUI documentation).<br>
 2) Change all the file paths.<br>
 3) Change the size of the crop in `crop=img1[280:911,1520:1900]` to `crop=img1[y1:y2,x1:x2]` where `x1`, `x2`, `y1` and `y2` are coordinates of the chatbox in the online classroom software (i.e Google Meet/ Zoom etc.)<br>

+These changes can be made in the global variables that is mentioned in the bunk_bot.py file.
+Can be found in the 15th line.

 #### Places to improve:
 Currently planning on making a ChatBot which can hopefully have full fleged conversations.\